 Step 7: Make a Hanging Loop

 Tie a string to connect the two top screw eyes in the 6-inch branch to make a hanging loop.
-When hung on a hook, the loop becomes triangular to form the top of the tree.
+When hung on a hook, the loop will become triangular to form the top of the tree.

 Tie together three 6-inch sticks with string to form a star.